juandarr/juandarr.github.io/projects/project-infusionsystem.md

   - Medical devices
   - Embedded electronics
   - Industrial design
-summary: I designed and built an infusion system to provide liquid medicine to patients via bloodstream using a syringe, a step motor, sensors and embedded devices.
+summary: This infusion device is designed to provide liquid medicine to ill patients via bloodstream using a syringe.
+The solution integrates a step motors, rotary sensors and embedded microcontrollers to control the dosification process.
 ---

 <div class="ui small rounded images">